mstill3/spark-for-dummies/Everything.md

 - DataFrames do NOT have a `tail()` method
 - The number of tasks and number of partitions should be a __multiple__ of the number of cores
 - Spark is 100x faster in memory and 10x faster on disk (heap) than mapreduce
+- `reduceByKey()` is a bottleneck because it is a wide transformation
+- Doesn’t scale Horizontally?
+Stand alone, local, mesos, yarn

 ### Akka
 - Apache Spark is actually built on Akka.